 Even scolding a dog that is trying to say ‘hi’ can cause the dog to misinterpret the yelling as their owner barking back.
 Yelling in this situation will only cause a dog to bark even more.

 Moreover, pushing a dog away that is barking to play will only make the scolding into a little game.

 After a while, it can be easy to see that without context, stopping your dog from barking is nearly impossible.
 However, finding what your dog barks at can make using the following techniques much easier.

 One method used to break a barking habit is to stop giving rewards for barking.
 As discussed earlier, dogs correlate barking with the actions we respond with.
 If these actions are seen as favorable, a dog will keep barking to get the same reward.
 With this in mind, simply try ignoring your dog when they start barking.
 Ignoring barking behavior will confuse or tire your dog.
 This often leads them to stop barking.

 At this time, give lots of praise and treats to reward his silence.
 It may take some time, but eventually, your dog will learn they get nothing from barking at you.
 In turn, they will enjoy the praise that comes with the silence.

 However, the key to this method is to have patience and never react when your dog starts barking.
 If you break the act in frustration before he is quiet, your dog will only learn he needs to bark longer to get your attention

 The Quiet Command

 Another technique people use to quiet their pooch involves traditional training.
 For the best results, start training by teaching your dog the ‘speak’ command.
-Take you and your dog into a calm environment with no distractions so they are not inclined to bark at their normal stimulus.
+Bring your dog to calm environments with minimal distractions.
+This will limit their normal barking habits.

 Then, begin by repeatedly saying ‘speak’ and give him a treat once he barks a couple of times.
 While this may seem ironic, teaching this simple phrase can make teaching the quiet command an easier process for you and your furry friend.